apache/qpid-proton/examples/mailbox/README.txt

     clients.

-    Use the ssl-setup.sh script to create the trusted certificates database, and an identifying certificate for the server.
+    Use the ssl-setup.sh script to create the trusted certificates database, and an identifying certificate for the server [2].

     Once ssl-setup.sh has created all the necessary certificates, you supply the server with these parameters: